TheRustifyer/FlutterPractices/dicee_app/README.md

-# dicee_app
+# Dicee App

-A new Flutter project.
+A new Flutter practice project, creating sensitive buttons which randomice on-touch actions in order to see dicee change!

 ## Getting Started